cpbotha/cpbotha.github.io/content/posts/2002-06-06-as-if-you-didnt-know-already.md

   - Uncategorized

 ---
 [Mozilla 1.0][1] has been released!
-Nuke IE (unless you&#8217;re already using a real OS), install Mozilla and enjoy some compliance goodness.
+Nuke IE (unless you’re already using a real OS), install Mozilla and enjoy some compliance goodness.

  [1]: http://www.mozillazine.org/